dmap02/ESKAPE/README.md

 # ESKAPE

-Scripts required to reproduce the findings
+Scripts and data required to reproduce the findings

 Title: Human skin as a reservoir for Candida auris and ESKAPE pathogens: transmissible microbes and antibiotic resistance in nursing homes